HardlyDifficult/Tutorials/Outline.md

 The width of the world players are going to see is fixed so you could argue that extending over the edge is not necessary.
 I recommend this to ensure there are no unexpected gaps at the edge.
 Additional some enemies in this game will continue off screen and use some of the platform we can't see before returning to the game.

+Additionally we will be adding a screen shake feature.
+This works by moving the camera up/down/left/right a bit.
+Having the platforms extend beyond the edge of the screen allows us to do that without exposing unexpected gaps.

 <hr></details>